rokath/trice/docs/TriceUserGuide.md

           - If no file matches do the same as when li is empty.
           - That means, after file renaming or code copying between files during trice z state, new IDs are generated for that parts.
             - That is only for same f with several IDs cases
-          - File changes during trice u state are ok, because STM is generated with the IDs inside the sources.
+          - File changes during trice i state are ok, because STM is generated with the IDs inside the sources.

 Until here the algorithm seem to be ok.